 Most Negative Reviews Aren’t Personal.
 Really.

-Trustpilot is a review platform out of Denmark that operates largely in Europe but also has a presence in North America.
+Trustpilot is a review platform out of Denmark that’s become popular in North America.

 Yelp itself regards them with enough respect to mention Trustpilot’s findings on the motivation for writing a negative review.
-And for the most part, it’s to warn people on online community and help consumers make better buying decisions, findings that resonated from respondents in both Europe and North America.
+And for the most part, it’s to warn people about online community and help consumers make better buying decisions, findings that resonated with respondents in both Europe and North America.